 You know that mental resistance you get when you’re trying to start or complete a task, but your mind won’t cooperate?
 You’d rather do mundane tasks you can complete on autopilot.
 Procrastination can be hard to tame.
 Fortunately, there’s a work around for that infamous time-stealer.
 What if I told you there was a simple, yet powerful strategy that works to help you allocate your time, while managing distractions?
-Well, there is so listen up.
-Learn how to get more done in less time with the Pomodoro Technique work?
+Well, there is, so listen up.
+Does the Pomodoro Technique work?
 Let’s find out…

 The Pomodoro Technique is a time-management tool that uses a timer to break down periods of work into intervals of 25 minutes.
 Each of the 25-minute intervals, or pomodoros, are separated by short breaks.
 Interestingly, the Italian word “pomodoro,” is the name for a tomato-shaped kitchen timer that was used by its founder Francesco Cirillo.
 There are many websites and apps that provide instruction and tools for this widely popular technique.

 How To Use The Pomodoro Technique To Get More Done In Less Time

 There are specific strategies you can use in your everyday life to accomplish more in less time.
 Let’s explore these techniques: